awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-setup.md

 # Setting up the AWS Panorama Appliance<a name="gettingstarted-setup"></a>

-To get started using your AWS Panorama Appliance, register it in the AWS Panorama console and update its software\.
+To get started using your AWS Panorama Appliance or [compatible device](gettingstarted-concepts.md#gettingstarted-concepts-devices), register it in the AWS Panorama console and update its software\.
 During the setup process, you create an appliance *resource* in AWS Panorama that represents the physical appliance, and copy files to the appliance with a USB drive\.
 The appliance uses these certificates and configuration files to connect to the AWS Panorama service\.
 Then you use the AWS Panorama console to update the appliance's software and register cameras\.

 **Topics**
 + [Prerequisites](#gettingstarted-prerequisites)